Follow us on Twitter

 We are a multi-faceted campaign, working with our allies in parliament, conducting and publishing research, promoting our case in the media, and campaigning at the grass-roots to win support for our ideas and direct pressure for change onto political decision-makers.

-The Democracy Movement works with those who share our beliefs, of all political parties and of none, without endorsing parties or individuals at elections, and alongside other groups similarly committed to challenging the EU's powers over its member countries.
+The Democracy Movement works with those who share our beliefs, of all political parties and of none, without endorsing parties or individuals at elections, and alongside other groups similarly committed to promoting, and challenging threats to, democracy.
 We will also continue to work with our allies in other European countries fighting similar debates.

-The Democracy Movement (DM) is an independent pressure group campaigning to defend liberal democracy in Britain and across Europe.
+The Democracy Movement is an independent pressure group campaigning to promote and defend liberal democracy in Britain and across Europe.

-We believe that this is fundamentally undermined by the euro (economic and monetary union) and the wider EU drive to create a Brussels-based system of government, which will result in all major decisions being taken at the European Union centre by undemocratic institutions.
+Across Europe, democracy is also being undermined fundamentally by the euro (economic and monetary union) and the wider EU drive to create a Brussels-based system of government, which is steadily resulting in all major decisions being taken at the European Union centre by undemocratic institutions.

-Our vision instead is that of a Europe of democracies in which elected governments can co-operate together on issues transcending national boundaries where there is voluntary, common agreement.
-This objective will obviously entail radical changes either to the current structure of the EU or to the relationship between Britain - perhaps together with other member states - and Brussels.
+Our vision instead for our continent is that of a Europe of Democracies that facilitates elected governments co-operating together on issues transcending national boundaries where there is voluntary, common agreement - an objective that will obviously entail radical changes to the current structure of the EU or its complete replacement with a new, slimmer, more efficient and effective organisation.

 Removing the EU's legal superiority over its member countries and making Europe's elected national parliaments legally supreme once again is a necessary first, if not sufficient, step towards a democratic re-Enlightenment in our continent.